HL7/fhir-pacio-cognitive-status/input/pagecontent/profile_highlights_and_guidance.md

 ### Resource Profile: CognitiveStatusCollection

-This resource profile is intended to be used for data exchange of a point in time bundle of cognitive status observations from a single post-acute care (PAC) assessment.
-It is derived from the FHIR resource Observation.
+This resource profile is intended to be used for the data exchange of a point in time set of cognitive status observations collected through the use of a structured resource (e.g. assessment tool, instrument, or screen).
+It is derived from the FHIR Observation resource.

 ### Resource Profile: CognitiveStatus

-This resource profile is intended to be used for data exchange of a single cognitive status observation included in a post-acute care (PAC) assessment.
-It is derived from the FHIR resource Observation.
+This resource profile is intended to be used for the data exchange of a single cognitive status observation generally included in a set of observations collected through the use of a structured resource (e.g. assessment tool, instrument, or screen).
+It is derived from the FHIR Observation resource.
 ### Resource Profile: PriorLevelOfCognitiveFunction

-This resource profile is intended to be used for the exchange of prior level of cognitive function data when formal prior level of cognitive assessments are not available.
-It is derived from the FHIR resource Observation.
+This resource profile is intended to be used for the data exchange of a summary observation regarding the most recent prior level of cognitive function immediately preceding the current admission, illness, or exacerbation for a patient.
+The use of this profile is encouraged in the absence of formal prior level of cognitive assessments.
+For formal assessments conducted with for example, an assessment instrument, use the Cognitive Status Collection and Cognitive Status profiles to capture assessment data.
+It is derived from the FHIR Observation resource.

 ### Resource Profile: UseOfDevice